ministryofjustice/robot-framework-test-ccms/README.md

 VsCode has great support for Robot Framework.
 You may also use Robot IDE (RIDE) or any other editor for this project.

 Find the files in the robot_scripts folder.
 Script name starting with 'task' are meant to be run to achieve that task.
 The browser is then left open for follow up manual actions by the user.

+For Sikuli OCR use Windows 'Snipping Tool' to take images of the screen you want to use in your scripts.